Travel Money: How much to budget for your 2026 Indonesian adventure

 First of all: What currency is used in Indonesia?

-For those of you who’ve never been to Indonesia: The official currency of Indonesia is the Indonesian Rupiah.
-The official currency code is IDR, though you may also find it abbreviated to Rp.
-It was formally introduced as the national currency in 1950, a year after Indonesia gained independence.
+For those of you who’ve never been to Indonesia: the official currency is the Indonesian Rupiah (IDR).
+You may also see it abbreviated as Rp.
+It was introduced in 1950, shortly after Indonesia gained independence.

 indonesia currency